Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 * In **Settings ⚙️** > **Connections** >  **Dropbox** > **⫶** you can:
   - Delete the connection

-For the moment it is not possible to sign in to multiple Dropbox accounts at the same time.
+For the moment it is not possible to sign into multiple Dropbox accounts at the same time.
 If you want to sign-in with another account, delete your Dropbox connection and create a new one.

 ## Submit to Dropbox {#submit-to-dropbox}